 Ibrahim owned (and may still own) several clever URLs including www.wwe.org.
 One day, a representative from World Wrestling Entertainment (WWE) contacted him and asked for the domain.
-Ibrahim agreed to give it up under one condition: he wanted $50,000.
+Ibrahim agreed to give it up…for $50,000.

 WWE To Domain Name Owner: We Refuse To Pay You That Much For OUR Domain!

-WWE refused, arguing that $50,000 was way over the “fair market value” for the URL.
+WWE refused, arguing that $50,000 overshot the URL’s fair market value.
 So, instead of throwing some dollars Ibrahim’s way, the WWE took the matter to the National Arbitration Forum, who, in-turn, sided with the wrestling association.
-Ibrahim was forced to give up wwe.org, for nothing.
+Ibrahim had to give up wwe.org, for nothing.

 “Cybersquatter” Vows Revenge Against Trademark Holder

 Before handing back the prized domain, on wwe.org, Ibrahim posted:

 “You said I was threatening and blackmailing you; no I was not.
 This time I am.
 And I am not afraid of your stupid multi-billion dollar corporation.

 “You will be fighting with your trademark to claim the upcoming thousands of WWE-related domains.
 You will also be fighting for your business welfare, which will be destroyed by these domains’ websites that will be identical to your wwe.com website.”